 Every UB undergraduate completes the four-part UB Curriculum, which comprises the UB seminar; foundation courses in communication literarcy, math, and science; pathways allowing students to explore a series of interconnected courses; and the UB capstone project.

-The music department offers a variety of courses within the UB curriculum, including an often-changing set of UB seminars.
+The Department of Music offers a variety of courses within the UB curriculum, including an often-changing set of UB seminars.
 Below you'll find the current UB seminars and the ten regularly-scheduled pathways courses.

 UB music majors and minors are encouraged to take these courses to complement their degree program.